alb-i/16scale-on-15ma/README.md

 # 16scale-on-15ma

+* `format_printable.py` re-formats its input such that it can be printed typewriter style.
+* `makeTexts.sh` re-generates the `.txt`-files.
 * `scales.py` is a script that generates 16-notes per two-octaves scales with certain properties.
-* `format_printable.py` formats the output such that it can be printed typewriter style.
+* `pitches.py` is a module that offers routines for dealing with the new pitch names.
+* `pitchtable.py` generates pitch charts.

 ## Quintadecimal Pitch Names